bvinoth186/notes/oci-foundations.md

   - Highly durable
     - Block Volumes stores replica of data in 3 different FD's
   - automated backups to obj storage
-  - can copy backtop to another region
+  - can copy backups to another region
   - encryption
   - Volumes can be 50 GB to 32 TB in size
   - 32 volumes can be attached to instance
   - Tiers
     - Basic
 	  - big data
-	  - dataware housing
+	  - data-ware housing
 	  - 2 IOPS/GB
 	  - 240 KB/s /GB throughput
 	- Balanced